curious-containers/curious-containers.github.io/_docs/1012-machine-learning-guide.md

 ```

 In addition, you can check the status of your experiment's batches using the [CC-Agency API](/docs/cc-agency-api).
-For example, the following Python snippet uses the external packages `requests` and `keyring` to get information about the last to registered batches.
+For example, the following Python snippet uses the external packages `requests` and `keyring` to get information about the last two registered batches.
 The keyring part only works if you have used `faice exec` or the `keyring` CLI tool to store the variable values.